Duke Fakir, Last of The Four Tops

 A 50+ Duke Fakir and the rest of the Four Tops had a narrow escape in 1988 when they missed their pre-Christmas Pan Am Flight 103 to return to the U.S. from the U.K. They were delayed in the U.K. in order to complete filming Top of the Pops; fortunate for them, as the plane they were meant to be on carried a terrorist bomb and crashed in Lockerbie, Scotland.

-The Four Tops were inducted into the Rock and Roll Hall of Fame in 1990, and the original 4 members of the Four Tops continued performing together until Lawrence Payton’s death from liver cancer in June 1997, approaching 44 years as an unchanged group.
-The 3 remaining members – Abdul “Duke” Fakir, Renaldo ‘Obie’ Benson, and Levi Stubbs – performed for a while as a trio under the name The Tops.
+The group was inducted into the Rock and Roll Hall of Fame in 1990, and the original 4 members of the Four Tops continued performed together until Lawrence Payton’s death from liver cancer in June 1997, almost 44 years as an unchanged group.
+The 3 remaining members – Fakir, ‘Obie’ Benson, and Levi Stubbs – performed for a while as a trio under the name The Tops.
 Eventually singer Theo Peoples, who had sung backup with the group before and had been with The Temptations, joined as the new 4th member of the Four Tops.

 In 2000 lead singer Levi Stubbs had a stroke (he died in October 2008), and Theo Peoples became the lead singer for the Four Tops.
 New backup singer Ronnie McNeir joined senior citizen Duke Fakir and Obie Benson as the 4th member of the group.
 Five years later, septuagenarian senior Duke Fakir became the only remaining original member of the Four Tops when Obie Benson died of lung cancer in 2005.
 Lawrence Payton’s son Roquel Payton replaced Benson as a backup singer, and the Four Tops continued performing.
 Lead singer Theo Peoples was replaced by Harold ‘Spike’ Bonhart in 2011.

-Septuagenarian Abdul “Duke” Fakir told The Quietus in 2010 that retirement wasn’t on his radar yet, saying:
+Abdul “Duke” Fakir told The Quietus in 2010 that retirement wasn’t on his radar yet:

-Octogenarian senior Duke Fakir told Express in September 2016 “I have a lovely home where my wife and I live and I’ve been married for 42 years.
+“I have a lovely home where my wife and I live and I’ve been married for 42 years.
 I have four children from my two marriages and they are all wonderful.
 I feel totally blessed.”
-He travels to Minnesota and Atlanta to see his grown children, grandchildren, and now great-grandchild, and plays golf in his spare time.
-He told Malcolm Wyatt that he’s very proud and happy to have “Raised a wonderful family, my kids are all professionals, and I’ve had a great life here in Detroit.”

 Comments